krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 into and between* equilibrium states.

 We will return to this important topic shortly.
-But first, let's build a bit more machinery so that we can work computationally with sets of presences in a more natural and systematic way.
+But first, let's build a bit more machinery so that we can work computationally with systems of presences in a more natural and systematic way.

 ## The Presence Invariant and Causal Reasoning